Nico-Shock/Arch-Linux-Nvidia/README.md

    ```
    cfdisk /dev/sda
    ```

 ### CSM/Lagacy:
 3. - Choose: `dos`
    - New -> 512M -> Primary -> Press: B -> Bootable
    - New -> Everything -> Primary
    - Write -> yes
    - Quit

+Optional Swap Partition: New -> Half of Ram or 8GB if you have 16GB or more Ram

+  ### UEFI:
+   - Choose `gpt`
+   - New -> 512m -> Type -> BIOS Boot
+   - New -> Everything -> Linux Filesystem
+   - Write -> yes
+   - Quit

+Optional Swap Partition: New -> Half of Ram or 8GB if you have 16GB or more Ram -> Linux Swap

 ## 5. Format Partitions

+### CSM/Lagacy:
 1.
    ```
    mkfs.ext4 /dev/sda1